By Chris DeBona

 There is no better way to soak in the beauty of Idaho than by hitting the hiking trails.
 Year after year people, from all over the world flock to Idaho to stroll through the state’s breathtaking natural wonders.
 So, the next time you’re passing through and you’re in need of outdoor activity, explore these five amazing hiking locations.

 Craters of the Moon provides excellent opportunities in sightseeing and animal watching.
-Some fascinating creatures you will find at Craters of the Moon are the Pacific tree frog, tad poles, and toads.
 Hiking in this area will prove to be somewhat challenging in some sections.
 The area is covered in black lava, and this makes for abrasive grounds.
 So be sure to bring the proper footwear, water, and sunscreen, too.
 There are nine hiking trails to pick from, each with their own level of diversity and challenge.
 For the young ones, you may want to try out the .3-mile North Crater Flow, the half-mile Devil’s Orchard, or the .1-mile Spatter Cones—all of which are categorized as easy hikes.

 Located near Stanley, Idaho, Sawtooth Lake is any hikers ultimate dream.
 Trek through the enchanted wilderness to a clear opening of crystal waters.
 The route from Iron Creek to Sawtooth lake is generally categorized as moderate, and is 8.9 miles in length.
 Maybe even consider spending a night under the stars—making the trek even more memorable.
 After waking up to the soothing sounds of nature, take a dip in the refreshing water before setting back out on the trails.